 Q.Do you provide rental insurance with your scooters?

 A. All our bikes come with third party insurance included in the rental rate and are insured against third party claims to MOP $750,000.
-There is a MOP $2000 excess on this policy.
+There is a MOP $3000 excess (maximum renter's liability) on this policy.
 However, as standard you are NOT covered for any damages to the scooter itself or hired equipment - we offer an optional comprehensive insurance with HKD $1,000 excess at HKD $55 per day.
-If you don't take this insurance you agree to pay for all damages to the scooter accured during the rental.
+If you don't take this insurance you may need to pay for damages to the scooter accured during the rental.

 Q. What payment methods do you accept?